-A love letter to the community of drag performers, sex workers and clubbers finding a home in LGBTQ+ nightlife in New York City, Until Night Comes, is a new book by photographer Max Mauro that features intimate portraits, offering a glimpse at how the queer community stayed connected during the pandemic.
+A love letter to the community of drag performers, sex workers and clubbers finding a home in LGBT+ nightlife in New York City, Until Night Comes, is a new book by photographer Max Mauro that features intimate portraits, offering a glimpse at how the queer community stayed connected during the pandemic.

 "As queer people, we get to choose who we call family," Max writes in the title's introduction.
 "This is something I've always heard ever since I came out of the closet at 16 years old.
 It wasn't until a few years later, when I became a queer creative in a small, public undergraduate art school, that I began to live that and feel it.
 Drag queens often call their close drag friends' sisters', and suddenly I learned that I had dozens of siblings.
 Soon, I was forging a family of sisters, brothers, aunts, and mothers.
 None of us shared blood, but the relationships that we cultivated were just as intimate, if not much more so.
 And safe spaces for queer people play such an integral role in strengthening that bond, that community."

 But when Covid-19 hit in March 2020, Max and his friends lost access to those spaces: the bars and restaurants, the clubs and venues, they all disappeared overnight, leaving the community feeling lonely and isolated.
 Max happened to be living in Astoria, Queens, during that time – the epicentre of the coronavirus outbreak back then.
 As such, he felt his mental health beginning to deteriorate.
 After weeks of endless video games and television binges, Max decided he had to do something to reconnect with his friends.